plus-rkwitt/flooder/docs/contributing.md

 ## Cleanup

-Finally, we cleanup the branch in the forked repo.
+Once the PR is merged, we cleanup the branch in the forked repo.

    ```bash
    git branch -d fix-typos